curv3d/curv/docs/JIT.md

 May 2016: author has just learned about need for tail call support (LLVM had this years ago, albeit intel only).

+LibTcc --
+World's smallest and fastest C compiler.
+There is no parse tree: the parser outputs machine code directly into memory.
+Lovely.
+The only data structure you can feed it is C source, since there is no IR.
+Easy to use.
+Supports x86, x86_64, ARM.
+No optimization, obviously.

 LibJit -- gnu.org/software/libjit
 Created in 2004, barely updated or used any more.